scheeloong/scheeloong.github.io/_contents/02-research.md

 Active Learning:
-    During the exploration phase, which items do I recommend to learn about a user or an item with less samples?
+    During the exploration phase, which items do I recommend that allows me to learn more about a user or item?

 Offline Evaluation:
     Training Reinforcement Learning on games are feasible, you can simulate physics laws on a computer.